yutao1024/yutao1024.github.io/_pages/about.md

 My research interests cover Multimodal Large Language Models.

 # 🔥 News
-- *2025.11*: &nbsp;🎉🎉 Two papers on Multi-View Clustering and Deepfake was accepted by AAAI 2026!
+- *2025.11*: &nbsp;🎉🎉 Two papers on Multi-View Clustering and Deepfake were accepted by AAAI 2026!
 - *2025.07*: &nbsp;🎉🎉 One technical report on Kwai Keye-VL was released!
 - *2025.05*: &nbsp;🎉🎉 One paper on DPO (Direct Preference Optimization) was accepted by ICML 2025!
 - *2025.02*: &nbsp;🎉🎉 One paper on GUI Agent was accepted by CVPR 2025!